dAr2q/RPM-LEDS/README.md

 - if EN Button pressed for 5 seconds reset and erase Wifi Settings and set AP
 - Find the fitting RPM Range for F2
+- Maybe switch the complete RPM-Logic to m_revLightsBitValue

 # Bugs